 If you are found guilty of dealing in counterfeit money, you may face a federal felony conviction with a very stiff penalty.
 However, those found guilty of producing (manufacturing, forging or altering) counterfeit bills are equally at fault according to the law.

 Federal law specifies that if you create the forged currency, you are also guilty of a federal felony.
 The punishment for creating counterfeit money can be up to 20 years imprisonment in addition to a fine of up to $250,000.

 The law doesn’t stop with standard fiat currency such as minted bills and coins, either.
 Under Sections 485-489 of the U.S. Code, counterfeiters looking to make a profit by passing off fake gold and silver bars or coins can face between 5 and 15 years imprisonment.

 Contracts, deeds, official seals and signatures, and even postage stamps are also protected under Title 18 of the U.S. Code.
 For example, if you are found guilty of forging or altering federal postage stamps, you could face a penalty of up to five years imprisonment in addition to monetary fines.

-In other words, being accused of counterfeiting money is a very serious offense that should not be taken lightly.
-An experienced counterfeit money attorney will help you:
+Being accused of counterfeiting money is a serious offense that should not be taken lightly.
+An experienced counterfeit money attorney can help you:

-In some cases, a counterfeit money attorney can even help you prove your innocence, or at least reduce your criminal sentence.
+In some cases, a counterfeit money lawyer can even help you prove your innocence or at least reduce your criminal sentence.
 If you are accused of counterfeiting money or using counterfeit money, don’t take your chances.

 Whether you have been wrongfully accused of counterfeiting money, or you have consciously used counterfeited bills in an act of poor judgment, you will need the assistance of a well-versed counterfeit money attorney.
-The right counterfeit money attorney will demonstrate an impressive understanding of federal counterfeiting law, and will be able to help you understand these laws, too.
+The right lawyer can demonstrate an understanding of federal counterfeiting law and can help you understand these laws, too.